Inspiratory Muscle Training for Childhood Asthma

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, since the study is testing an add-on intervention, it is likely that you can continue your current asthma medications.

-What safety data exists for inspiratory muscle training in children with asthma?
+What prior data suggests that this inspiratory muscle training is safe for children with obesity and asthma?

 Jason Lang, MD